Harrison1/unrealcpp-com/src/pages/blog/post-23-trigger-volume-specific-actor.md

 *For this tutorial we are using the standard first person C++ template with starter content.
 If you don't know how to add a new actor class to your project, please visit the [Add C++ Actor Class](/add-actor-class) post.*

 For this tutorial will trigger overlap events by a specific actor.
+The tutorial video uses a *TriggerBox*, but the process should be similar.

 Create a new `C++` `TriggerVolume` class and call it **TriggerVolumeSpecificActor**.
 In the header file we will declare two `void` overlap functions and `AActor` class for our specific actor.
 Below is the final header code.